grahamking/kip/README.md

  3. Encrypts and signs it by running `gpg --encrypt --sign --armor`
  4. Copies the new password to your clipboard

-Add optional notes: `kip example.com username "My notes"`.
+Add optional notes: `kip add example.com --username username --notes "My notes"`.
-You can also pipe in your password of choice: `echo S3cret | kip example.com username`
+You can ask to be pompted for the password, instead of using a random one: `kip add example.com --username username --prompt`

 ## Retrieve